-Taking care of some of the necessary imports first, we'll import Site and the reactor:
+Taking care of some of the necessary imports first, we'll import Site, the reactor, and endpoints:

 '''

-from twisted.internet import reactor
+from twisted.internet import reactor, endpoints

 from twisted.web.server import Site

 '''

 The Site is a factory which associates a listening port with the HTTP protocol implementation.
-The reactor is the main loop that drives any Twisted application; we'll use it to actually create the listening port in a moment.
+The reactor is the main loop that drives any Twisted application.
+Endpoints are used to create listening ports.